HumanVBench: Probing Human-Centric Video Understanding in MLLMs with Automatically Synthesized Benchmarks

-Unlike inner emotions, outer manifestations deal with more tangible aspects such as identifying individual(s), causality reasoning, and synchronization of video elements like speech or singing.
+In contrast to inner emotions, outer manifestations deal with more tangible aspects such as identifying individual(s), causality reasoning, and synchronization of video elements like speech or singing.
 Guided by these aspects of human observation, we formulated three task categories:

-The first basic dimension is for \textbf{Person Recognition}, evaluating the model's capability to identify a particular person within a complex scene, akin to ``person-finding'': \begin{itemize} \item \textit{Text-to-Human} (T2H) tests the model's ability to identify a person based on textual descriptions. \item \textit{Human-to-Text} (H2T) assesses the accuracy of text explanations attributed to a target person, distinguishing them from others. \item \textit{Human Counting} (HC) evaluates the model's ability to detect, track, and count distinct individuals in a video. \item \textit{Appearance Time Detection} (ATD) requires identifying a specified individual’s presence time in the video. \end{itemize}
+\textbf{Person Recognition} evaluates the model’s ability to identify individuals in complex scenes, similar to ``person-finding'': \textit{Text-to-Human} (T2H) identifies a person based on a textual description. \textit{Human-to-Text} (H2T) assesses the accuracy of a textual explanation attributed to a target person. \textit{Human Counting} (HC) detects, tracks, and counts distinct individuals. \textit{Appearance Time Detection} (ATD) identifies the specific time a specified individual appears.